-This section is common to all the editions of IT360 - Professional Edition, Enterprise Edition [Probes only] and MSP Edition [Both Central & Probes].
+This section is common to all the editions of IT360 - Professional Edition, Enterprise Edition [Probes only] and MSP Edition [Probes only].

-Now, do the following in the Action / Alarm Settings page displayed.
+Now, you can configure the following settings in the Action / Alarm Settings wizard displayed.

 When alarms are generated, actions are triggered for those alarms (if you have configured any).
 If you do not want the actions to be executed in spite of the alarms, deselect this option.

 If you want the actions to be trigged continuously during every poll, till alarms change from Critical/Warning to Clear, you can use this functionality.
 The first option is to enable a given action, when an alarm is generated.
 The types of recursive actions that are involved are;

 Availability: If a Monitor is down, you can execute actions repeatedly till the Monitor is up (Checkbox).

 If Health is critical/warning, you can execute actions repeatedly, till the Health is clear.
 Restrict the number of executions (set 1 for default value, or leave blank for unrestricted executions).
 (Radio button)

 If the Health of the monitor is Critical/Warning, execute actions repeatedly, until it is Acknowledged/Picked Up (Radio button).

 - Attribute Level: If the attribute status is Critical/Warning, then you can execute actions repeatedly, until it is clear (Checkbox).

 By selecting this option, you can add the Server Snapshot, as an inline attachment in the alert EMail.
 This option is available only if the Health becomes critical (Checkbox).